scraggo/scraggo.github.io/content/drafts/meet.md

   - How do you approach friendships?
   - How are you in close relationships?
   - How do I handle conflict in relationships?
+  - (also see the earlier "Sense of Humor" section)
 - Past Relationships
   - How have past relationships shaped my view of relationships?
   - What did I learn from previous relationships?